When making appeals to SEND Tribunal and going through mediation, it's important that you understand the process and the steps you should follow.

 See further information on how to appeal (GOV.UK).

-You can contact us for further information, or refer to our video library.
+You can contact us for further information, or check our video library.